-Students should meet with an advisor and register for classes using STARS online through www.RhodesState.edu.
+Students should meet with their faculty advisor prior to registration each semester.
 Registration dates are posted throughout campus and online.

 Classes are scheduled to accommodate both full- and part-time students.
-The class schedule generally operates between 7 a.m. and 10:30 p.m.
+The class schedule generally operates between 7:00 a.m. and 10:30 p.m.
 The fall and spring operate on a 16-week semester with a first 8-week and a second 8-week term.
-The summer may be offered in an eight or ten-week format.
+The summer may be offered in an 8- or 10-week format.